commercekitchen/cpldl/docs/adding_a_subsite.md

   });
   ```

+  NOTE: When not using Google Analytics, the partial file must still be present, but it may be left empty.

-- Add google analytics home page url and datastudio link (when created) to en.yml and es.yml
+- If applicable, add google analytics home page url and datastudio link (when created) to en.yml and es.yml

   ```
   google_analytics_url: